survivejs/webpack-book/manuscript/building_with_webpack/04_code_splitting.md

 In practice, you could have a lot more code here and additional split points.
 This is a good place to extend the demonstration.

 We also need to point the application to this file so it knows to load it.
 A simple way to do this is to bind the loading process to click.
-Whenever the user happens to click the button, we'll trigger the loading process and replace the button content.
+Whenever the user happens to click the button, we'll trigger the loading process and replace the content.

 **app/component.js**